-A New Standard of Preventative Dental Care: Microscopic Bacterial Evaluation
+A New Standard of Preventative Dental Care: Microscopic Plaque Evaluation

 Gum disease is one of the most commonly occurring illnesses in modern society.
 Periodontal disease affects approximately 75 percent of adults over age 30, and is the leading cause of tooth loss.
 Periodontal disease begins with an accumulation of plaque — a sticky deposit of mucus, food particles and bacteria — that adheres to your teeth at the gum line.